Monte-Carlo simulation of lepton pair production in "p pbar --> l+l- + X" events at E_beam = 14 GeV: Distributions of leptons produced in collisions

-In contrast to this picture the spectrum of the less energetic signal leptons (left raw) has a peak around the point $E^{l}_{slow}$=0.4 GeV (where the spectrum of fast leptons only starts) and then it vanishes at the point, which practically do corresponds to the mean value of the most energetic signal leptons, i.e. at $ < E^{l}_{fast} >$ = 3.8 GeV.
-One may see that the spectrum of slow leptons in a pair is a very different from that one of fast leptons.
+In contrast to this picture, the analogous spectrum of the less energetic signal leptons (plot {\bf a}) starts sharply from zero and reaches a peak at $E^{l}_{slow} \approx 0.4$ GeV (where the spectrum of the fast leptons only starts).
+Then it goes down and practically vanishes at the point $E^{l}_{slow} \approx 5$ GeV.
+One may see that the energy spectrum of slow leptons plot {\bf a} in a pair is more than by half shorter than that one of fast leptons plot {\bf b} and the mean value of slow leptons energy $ < E^{l}_{slow} > = 1.36$ GeV is about 3 times less than the mean energy of fast leptons $ < E^{l}_{fast} > = 3.85$ GeV.

-The difference between the $PT^{l}$ spectra (see the middle raw of Figure 2) of fast and slow leptons seams not to be so large.
-It results only in about of 340 MeV shift to the left of the peak position of slow leptons spectrum as well as in the corresponding end point shift to the left.
-Both of these spectra do demonstrate that the main part of slow as well as of fast leptons have $PT^{l} > 0.2$ GeV.
+The difference between the $PT^{l}$ spectra of fast and slow leptons is not so large (see, correspondingly, plots {\bf d} and {\bf c} in the middle row of Fig.3).
+They differ only by about 400 MeV shift to the left of the peak position of the slow leptons spectrum and about 340 MeV analogous shift of their mean transverse momentum value.
+Both of these spectra demonstrate that the main part of slow and fast leptons has $PT^{l} > 0.2$ GeV.

-This similarity of $PT^{l}$ spectra of fast and slow leptons results (due to a large difference of their energy spectra, i.e. of $P^{l}_{z}$ components) in a large difference of their polar angle ${\theta^{l}}$ distributions (see bottom raw in Figure 2).
-Really, the ${\theta^{l}_{slow}}$ spectrum is shifted to the right to the higher values, as comparing to that one of ${\theta^{l}_{fast}}$.
-Note also that their mean value $ < {\theta^{l}_{slow}} > $ = $40^{o}$ is a more than two times higher than the analogous mean value of the fast leptons: $ < {\theta^{l}_{fast}} > = 16^{o}$.